-Opioid Treatment Center
+Opioid Treatment Center in Utah

 Opioid Treatment Program

-Corner Canyon Health Centers’s opioid treatment center addresses opioid addiction in many ways, including through phase work, where the opioid addict understands their cycle of use, from first use through abuse and dependence, including their pattern of use, why they use, what their triggers are, what happens to them and others when they use excessively, and what their strengths are to help change their cycle and transition into a happy, healthy life.
+Corner Canyon Health Centers’s opioid treatment center in Utah addresses opioid addiction in many ways, including through phase work, where the opioid addict understands their cycle of use, from first use through abuse and dependence, including their pattern of use, why they use, what their triggers are, what happens to them and others when they use excessively, and what their strengths are to help change their cycle and transition into a happy, healthy life.

 Corner Canyon’s opioid treatment center program treats addiction through 12-step Recovery, Smart Recovery, and Refuge Recovery, depending on the client’s choice.

 Opiates are natural derivatives of the Opium plant, including morphine, codeine, heroin, fentanyl, methadone, oxycodone, and hydrocodone.
 Opioids change the way the brain responds to pain stimuli and can also produce a “high” feeling by disrupting the reward and pleasure centers in the brain by releasing huge amounts of Dopamine into the receptor cells.
 The central nervous system, which includes the brain, cardiovascular and respiratory systems, has opioid receptors that receive opioid drugs, and these drugs, like heroin (a derivative of morphine), oxycodone, pain-killers, and methadone bring many physical and emotional effects.
 Respiration, heart rate, blood pressure, and body temperature are lowered while pleasant, high feelings are increased.